Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Sidewalk registration methods

-FFN and manual registration methods
+FFN registration

-Criteria Automatic registration (using Sidewalk FFN) Manual registration
+Criteria Automatic registration (using Sidewalk FFN)

 User and endpoint association This registration method doesn’t require any association between the Sidewalk endpoint and a user.
 The endpoint can join the Sidewalk network without being associated with any user.
-This registration method requires an association between the Sidewalk endpoint and a user’s Amazon account.

 Automatic touchless registration using Sidewalk FFN